Fabbboy/ylang/README.md

 }
 ```

 Restart Neovim and run `:TSInstall sable` to build the parser.
+If you prefer,
+you can also install the grammar on the fly without editing your config by
+executing `:TSInstallFromGrammar /path/to/tree-sitter-sable`.